 Environmental scientist-turned-professional bass angler Grae Buck says butterflies and gardens are mutually beneficial.
 Butterflies utilize flowering plants’ nectar and provide important pollination in return.
 But, there’s an even more altruistic reason for homeowners to consider.
 Creating a habitat to attract and support butterflies can help stem the effects of increased development, herbicide and pesticide use, invasive species, and climate change on the butterfly population.
 Case in point: Monarch butterfly species are sadly creeping toward endangerment.

 Ready to beautify your yards and provide critical habitat for our winged allies?
 If so, consider following Grae’s surefire tips.

 Creating a Butterfly Habitat

 Butterflies require open space, sun, water, and close proximity to native plant species they can feed and lay eggs on.
 As ectotherms, butterflies can’t regulate their body temperature, so they rely on the sun’s warmth to function.
 If possible, plant your butterfly garden in a yard area that receives six or more hours of daily sunlight, as butterflies often only feed in full sun.

 Butterflies require water, but aren’t able to drink from birdbaths or fountains.
 Wet soil is their preferred water and mineral source.
 Watering daily with a garden hose to create a puddling site will provide butterflies an ample hydration station.

-In addition to the threat garden pesticides pose to both butterflies and their larvae, locate your butterfly garden as far away from possible bird predation sites, as well.
-Said another way, be sure to locate your butterfly garden away from bird feeders in order to safely segregate your garden and wildlife.
+In addition to the threat pesticides pose to both butterflies and their larvae, locate your butterfly garden far away from possible bird predation sites, as well.
+In other words, be sure to locate your butterfly garden away from bird feeders in order to safely segregate your garden and wildlife.